emqx/emqx-docs/en_US/operations/backup-restore.md

 ## Data Import and Export

-EMQX 5.1 introduces a user-friendly tool for data import and export.
+EMQX 5.1 introduces a user-friendly command-line tool for data import and export.
 While similar to the one available in EMQX 4.x, it has several significant differences and is not compatible with it.

 In EMQX 4.x, a single JSON file was used to carry all the necessary data from both the EMQX configuration and the built-in database.
 However, in EMQX 5.1, an opaque compressed tar archive is used.
 This allows for more efficient and structured handling of potentially large amounts of user data.